znorio/SCITE-RNA-v2/README.md

     generate_results_cpp/comparison_num_clones.cpp

-for tree inference (not data generation).
+for tree inference (not data generation), which is a lot faster.

 To **compare different optimization strategies** of tree space switching run: